 The Grant Manager shall review the request to ensure that the position is still authorized and necessary.
 Changes to the job description, if any, shall be made at this time.
 The Finance department, CFO, shall review the request to ensure that adequate funds exist in the appropriate account code(s).
-If funds do not exist, the finance department, CFO, shall notify the Grant Manager to determine if funds will be reappropriated to the account code(s).
+If funds do not exist, the finance department, CFO, shall notify the Grant Manager to determine if funds will be re-appropriated to the account code(s).
 After approval from the Grant Manager and Finance department, the Human Resources department shall advertise the position.

 The screening and selection process shall include a review of the recommended applicant to ensure that he/she meets the highly qualified requirements under the No Child Left Behind Act (NCLB), as appropriate, or any other grant-specific credentials.
+The District shall utilize the SearchSoft system to collect employment applications and supporting documentation.
+[Note: A Personnel Recommendation form should be used to recommend an applicant for employment.]

-Upon employment, the new hire shall receive and sign a copy of his/her respective job description to include the grant funding source.
+Upon employment, the new hire shall receive and sign a copy of his/her respective job description to include the grant-funding source.
 NOTE: If the position is funded with a short-term grant fund, the employee shall be notified in writing when the grant funding will lapse, especially if their position will lapse at the end of the grant.